ruby-cube/rue/packages/etre/README.md

 # Être 🪴

 <aside>
-⚠️ Experimental: Archer is a work-in-progress, not well-tested, with a volatile API.
+⚠️ Experimental: Être is a work-in-progress, not well-tested, with a volatile API.
 Look and play, but definitely don’t use…
 </aside>
 </br>
 </br>

 ## Overview

 Composition over inheritance, they say.
-How about both?
-This is an exploration into creating a system of composition that retains elements of inheritance.
+How about both? Être is an exploration into creating a system of composition that retains elements of inheritance.

 </br>